 - when you purchased your plan (rules can change, and an older plan may cost less)

-Medicare Supplement coverage may be a good fit for you if:
+Medicare Advantage may be a good fit for you if:

 - You prefer to choose the amount of coverage for out-of-pocket expenses you’re purchasing.